 Coins still play a vital role in many businesses’ everyday transactions, even in our digital age.

-But counting them by hand them can be an error-prone and time-consuming process.
+But counting them by hand can be an error-prone and time-consuming process, whereas coins can be accurately weighed to ensure precision.

 They are calibrated to recognize the specific weights and quantities of different types of coins.
 This allows individuals or businesses to quickly and accurately count large volumes of coins.

-Coin counting scales utilize finely calibrated load cells that generate electrical signals to accurately measure the applied force on the scale.
+Coin counting scales utilize finely calibrated load cells to determine the weight and quantity of coins, generating electrical signals to accurately measure the applied force on the scale.

 These are integrated with tables of weights for various denominations that are programmed into the machines.